ionic-team/ionic-docs/src/content/building/running.md

 After building out an app and adding native functionality, there will be a few different routes to test it out:

-- Mock the native functionality and test in the browser
+* Mock the native functionality and test in the browser with Ionic Lab
-- Deploy to iOS and Android
+* Deploy to iOS and Android
-- Deploy to device using Ionic DevApp
+* Deploy to device using Ionic DevApp

 This article will focus on Ionic DevApp, as it includes the ability to test native functionality on a device.